electron/electron/docs/api/browser-window.md

       contain the layout of the document—without requiring scrolling.
 Enabling this will cause the `preferred-size-changed` event to be emitted on the `WebContents` when the preferred size changes.
 Default is `false`.
+  * `titleBarOverlay` Boolean (optional) -  On macOS, when using a frameless window in conjunction with `win.setWindowButtonVisibility(true)` or using a `titleBarStyle` so that the traffic lights are visibile, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
+Default is `false`.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from